SystemsCyber/UTHP/Yocto/README.md

 bitbake core-image-minimal```
 ```

-## Adding custom layer to add a custom user
+## Adding custom recipe to add a custom user

 Under an layer add a recipe, example custom_user.bb